-The Scriptures identify the body of the Church as a bride and Yeshua the Messiah is its bridegroom.
-What appears to be a flowery metaphor that could simply indicate that Yeshua loves us is actually something much more substantial.
+The Scriptures identify the New Jerusalem and some of the followers of Messiah as a bride (the church of Philadelphia) and Yeshua the Messiah is its bridegroom.
+What appears to be a flowery metaphor is actually something much more substantial.
 The use of this language has to do with actual ancient Hebrew Marriage practices.

 Many people do recognize some of the basic marriage symbolism in the covenant Yeshua made with us, and look forward to what the Scriptures say is His plan to return to gather the church for a wedding ceremony.
 But because people have not been properly taught about the ancient customs, many members of the church do not realize how much the betrothal and wedding symbolism plays a part through much of the Gospels, nor do they realize exactly what the New Covenant really is and how important it is within the marriage symbolism.